nixworks/public/news/2017/11/12/index.md

 ##### 2017 Costa Rica earthquake
 ### [Costa Rica is hit by a 6.5 magnitude earthquake at Jaco near the capital San Jose.
 No immediate reports of casualties or damage. ](/news/2017/11/12/costa-rica-is-hit-by-a-6-5-magnitude-earthquake-at-jaca3-near-the-capital-san-josa-c-no-immediate-reports-of-casualties-or-damage.md)
-_Context: Costa Rica, Jaco, San Jose, 2017 Costa Rica earthquake, magnitude_
+_Context: 2017 Costa Rica earthquake, San Jose, magnitude, Costa Rica, Jaco_

 ##### Equatorial Guinean legislative election, 2017
 ### [As the people of Equatorial Guinea vote in the legislative election, the government blocks access to the internet and bans private vehicles.
 Observers predict the Democratic Party of Equatorial Guinea will win the election. ](/news/2017/11/12/as-the-people-of-equatorial-guinea-vote-in-the-legislative-election-the-government-blocks-access-to-the-internet-and-bans-private-vehicles.md)